The Xometry app works best with JavaScript enabled!

 An STL file can be created by following the steps below.

-Creating an STL file starts with CAD software, of which there are a lot of options available.
+Creating an STL file starts with CAD software, which offers many options.
 There are STL files made just for beginners and those made for professionals.
-Depending on one's level of expertise, there are a variety of STL files to suit one's needs.
+Depending on one's level of expertise, there is a variety of STL files to suit one's needs.
 Starters or beginners can go for TinkerCad or SketchUp because of their relatively simple, user-friendly interfaces.
 Engineers and artists alike may go for Autodesk Inventor and Blender, respectively.
 While some programs require payments, TinkerCad and SketchUp are free.
-All the user needs to do is to create an account and start—straight up—though after a good understanding of either program’s functionality.
+All the user needs to do is to create an account and start – straight up – though after a good understanding of either program’s functionality.

-3. Save and Export Your Design to Your Computer, After You’ve Finished.
+3. Save and Export Your Design to Your Computer

 The STL file created on the CAD software can easily be exported to the computer through the autosave feature.
 With this, downloading becomes unnecessary.
 Its purpose is also to ensure that the work remains intact.
 Exporting a 3D printer STL is not difficult.
 Locate "export" on the software's page and click on it.
 A box should pop up containing several options.
 Most software will present the user with any of these: standard triangle language, standard tessellation language, or stereolithography.
 They are all valid and should be chosen as the case may be.